allohouston/meteor-gdpr/README.md

 # meteor-gdpr
-GDPR package for the meteor framework.
+GDPR package for the meteor framework used with Blaze

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->